algorand/pyteal-utils/README.md

 Api allow read/write by index into `[2032]byte` array

->Node: You must zero the blob on initialization, see `examples/blob/main.py`
+> Note: You must zero the blob on initialization, see `examples/blob/main.py`